Life Lines

 Choking Baby

-Dealing with a choking baby is difficult to deal with the same principle applies with choking child and baby i.e.
+Dealing with a choking baby is difficult to deal with the same principle applies to a choking child and a baby, i.e.

 • Partial Blockage